-Every month, Evolent Health rounds up some of the latest value-based care news from the previous month spanning policy, research, the provider community and how our partners are helping to improve the health of their communities.
+Every month, Evolent Health rounds up some of the latest value-based care news from the previous month spanning policy, research, innovations, payers and providers.

 Top Trending Topics

 - New medical schools aim to increase the supply of primary care physicians by waiving tuition and focusing their training in population health.